Ladysnake/Ladysnake.github.io/wiki/effective.md

 Currently, it adds water  and lava splashes to entities falling in liquids, as well as cascade visual and sound effects.

+See also [the Illuminations documentation](illuminations) for more features that have been integrated into the mod.

 ![Cascade showcase](https://pbs.twimg.com/media/FGf_2qOXsBcxsfs?format=jpg&name=large)

 ## Showcase Videos